-- Complete all requirements for Core 40 - Complete 54 total Credits - Earn 2 additional credits in a Math or QR course in addition to the 6 required Math credits. - Earn 6-8 Core 40 World Language credits (Three years of one language or two years each of two languages). - Earn 2 Core 40 Fine Arts credits (Art, Band or Chorus). - · Earn semester grades of "C" or above in all courses that will count toward the diploma with - Have a grade point average of a "B" or better. - Complete one of the following: - Two AP courses (4 credits) and corresponding AP exams - Dual high school/college courses from an accredited postsecondary institution, resulting in 6 transferable college credits - Combination of one AP course (2 credits) and corresponding AP exam and dual high school/college credit course(s) resulting in 3 transferable college credits - Score 1750 or higher combined SAT critical reading + math + writing and no less than 530 on each section, or score a 26 or higher composite ACT Plus Writing
+- Complete all requirements for Core 40 - Complete 54 total Credits - Earn 2 additional credits in a Math or QR course in addition to the 6 required Math credits. - Earn 6-8 Core 40 World Language credits (Three years of one language or two years each of two languages). - Earn 2 Core 40 Fine Arts credits (Art, Band or Chorus). - Earn semester grades of "C" or above in all courses that will count toward the diploma with - Have a grade point average of a "B" or better. - Complete one of the following: - Two AP courses (4 credits) and corresponding AP exams

+- Dual high school/college courses from an accredited postsecondary institution, resulting in 6 transferable college credits - Combination of one AP course (2 credits) and corresponding AP exam and dual high school/college credit course(s) resulting in 3 transferable college credits - Score 1250 or higher combined SAT critical reading + math + writing and a minimum of 560 or 590 in reading, or score a 26 or higher composite ACT Plus Writing